hopez13/simpleperf/doc/README.md

 By default, app_profiler.py builds the binary_cache directory after recording.
 But we can also build binary_cache for existing profiling data files using binary_cache_builder.py.
-It is useful when you record profiling data using `simpleperf record` directly, to do system wide profiling or record without USB cable connected.
+It is useful when you record profiling data using `simpleperf record` directly, to do system wide profiling or record without the USB cable connected.

 binary_cache_builder.py can either pull binaries from an Android device, or find binaries in directories on the host (via -lib).